Elon Musk goes on trial in U.S. for defamation over 'pedo guy' tweet

 By Rachel Parsons

-While the case does not involve Tesla, Musk's Twitter habits have long been under a microscope, with investors and regulators expressing concerns about the accuracy of his tweets.
+While the case does not involve Tesla, investors and regulators have expressed concerns about the accuracy of his tweets.

 With 29.8 million followers, Musk's Twitter account is a major source of publicity for his Palo Alto, California-based electric car company, which does not advertise.